-I get asked this question all the time.
+I get asked this question all the time, “What to do if you lose your claim?”
 Or what’s worse I get on the phone with a Vet who already has an appeal in.
 Either their claim was denied, or their claim was way underrated, and they thought their only course of action was to file an appeal.

 Almost always that isn’t the case, and usually, there is a better way.
 Whereas most appeals can take years to win, most claims that are denied or underrated can be gained back in a matter of months if you understand the process and how to get a favorable rating.